Skip to main content

 Operation Overlay

-If the production process allows overlapping operations, the user can enter an Operation Overlay Code (Operation Code) and a Quantity, after which the next operation starts.
+If the production process supports overlapping operations, enter an Operation Overlay Code (Operation Code) and a Quantity to define when the next operation begins.

 Production Overlay